Our Services

 Published on: 2/24/2026

-Because it can become life-threatening, seek prompt medical care for severe or persistent pain so doctors can confirm it with enzyme blood tests and imaging, give IV fluids, pain control, and bowel rest, and treat the cause such as removing gallstones or stopping alcohol.
-There are several factors to consider.
-See below to understand more.
+Why it matters: Acute pancreatitis can become life-threatening.
+Doctors confirm it with enzyme blood tests and imaging, then treat it with IV fluids, pain control, bowel rest, and addressing the underlying cause (such as removing gallstones or stopping alcohol).

 Pancreatitis is a condition where the pancreas becomes inflamed.
 It can range from mild and temporary to severe and life-threatening.
 Knowing the signs, causes, and medical next steps can help you act quickly and confidently.